The Rules of the Palace Shield Cricket Competition

 1. The Competition shall be called "Moore & Smalley Palace Shield Competition".

 2. Governance.
-The Competition shall be governed by a Management Committee of not less than one representative from each Club, a quorum of which shall be not less than 18 Clubs, two representatives of the Competition Umpires' Association and by an Executive, consisting of a President, Chairman, Vice-Chairman, Secretary, Treasurer and Assistant Secretary, Fixtures Secretary, Registration Secretary, Results Secretary, Umpires’ Secretary, Rules Secretary and Junior Section Secretary, who shall have the authority to co-opt from time to time such other persons as may be appropriate.
+The Competition shall be governed by a Management Committee of not less than one representative from each Club, a quorum of which shall be not less than 18 Clubs, two representatives of the Competition Umpires' Association and by an Executive, consisting of a President, Chairman, Vice-Chairman, Secretary, Treasurer, Assistant Secretary, Fixtures Secretary, Registration Secretary, Results Secretary, Umpires’ Secretary, Rules Secretary, Junior Section Secretary and Equality and Diversity Officer , who shall have the authority to co-opt from time to time such other persons as may be appropriate.

 3a.
 At all Committee meetings, the Chairman shall preside, or in his absence the Vice-Chairman, and voting at such meetings shall be on the basis of one vote for each Club in respect of each team in the Senior Competition, with a maximum of two votes on all issues and two votes for the Umpires' Association.
+However, clubs that do not have a 1st XI in the competition shall be limited to one vote on all matters.
 The members of the Executive shall each be entitled to cast one vote on all issues, irrespective of whether they are current members of a club within the Competition.
 A motion or proposal shall be carried by a simple majority of those present who vote, or as otherwise laid down in Rules 4e, 10 and 12.
 When voting is equal, the Chairman of the meeting shall have a second or casting vote.
-In all voting instances, abstentions shall be regarded as void..
+In all voting instances, abstentions shall be regarded as void.

 4. Annual General Meeting.
 An Annual General Meeting shall be held each year not later than the 14th December, at which a statement of the accounts of the Competition, duly audited by the Auditor, shall be presented, a President and Officers elected, and such other business transacted as may be appropriate to an Annual General Meeting.